james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 7. Test Run

-You should now be able to do a test run of PyRar, so run the script `/opt/pyrar/INSTALL_ON_UBUNTU_SERVER/test_run_pyrar`.
+You should now be able to do a test run of PyRar, by running the script `/opt/pyrar/INSTALL_ON_UBUNTU_SERVER/run_pyrar`.

-This should syslog everything to stdout, so you can see it.
+This should log everything to your terminal session, so you can see it.

 If you see any error messages, particularly if you see any programs continuously restart, you have a configuration problem and need to fix it.